-K. Provision of Services
+N. Provision of Services to Private Schools

 The MISD Bilingual Education/EL Program has evidence of policies and provision of services on an equitable basis to EL children enrolled in participating private schools.
 The MISD Bilingual Education/EL Program facilitates meaningful and timely consultation with area private schools regarding the participation of EL students, their teachers, or other educational personnel in Title III programming.
-MISD EL consultant will send out a letter of invitation to join Title III consortium and EL services are offered to private and charter schools within Macomb County.
+MISD EL consultant will send out a letter of invitation to join the Title III consortium and EL services are offered to private and charter schools within Macomb County.

-L. Student Folder Contents and CA-60
+O. Student Folder Contents and CA-60